Bergen in front as part of Norway's international leadership role in ocean management

 “It is very gratifying that the Prime Minister engages herself personally in a sustainable management of the ocean.
 It is easy to think of the ocean and land as isolated parts of the world, but we have one planet with one ocean and this planet must be managed sustainably.
 Norway has a lot to learn, but also a lot to contribute internationally, for this initiative to succeed,” said UiB's Marine Director Amund Maage.

 “UiB wants to contribute to this panel for ocean management.
-We have a broad range of marine education and research that can support the panel with expertise, and most recently we established the interdisciplinary Ocean Sustainability Centre, to promote ocean research on the Sustainable Development Goals,” said Marine Dean Jarl Giske.
+We have a broad range of marine education and research that can support the panel with expertise, and most recently we established the interdisciplinary research centre Ocean Sustainability Bergen, to promote ocean research on the Sustainable Development Goals,” said Marine Dean Jarl Giske.

 On 8-9 February, UiB hosts a national conference on the SDGs, where the university sector in Norway will meet with politicians, public servants, industry and NGOs to discuss how the sector can contribute to the goals.
 Professor Edvard Hviding is a member of the scientific steering committee for the conference and believes that UiB is well positioned to become scientific advisers for Prime Minister Solberg and the high-level panel.